A dream to bring clean water to the world

 13 Feb, 2017

-Travel taught water plant manager Jesse Skwaruk not to take drinking water for granted
+Travel taught water technologist Jesse Skwaruk not to take drinking water for granted

 It wasn’t until he began travelling the world that Jesse Skwaruk truly understood the value of clean water.